linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 11 Value at Risk and Expected Shortfall.md

 Marshall, C., and M. Siegel.
 "Value at Risk: Implementing a Risk Measurement Standard."
 Journal of Derivatives 4, no. 3 (Spring 1997): 91-111.

-# Practice Questions and Problems (Answers at End of Book)

-11.1 What is the difference between expected shortfall and VaR?
-What is the theoretical advantage of expected shortfall over VaR?
-11.2 What conditions must be satisfied by the weights assigned to percentiles in a risk measure for the subadditivity condition in Section 11.5 to be satisfied?
- 11.3 A fund manager announces that the fund's one-month 95\% VaR is 6\% of the size of the portfolio being managed.
-You have an investment of 100,000 in the fund.
-How do you interpret the portfolio manager's announcement?
-11.4 A fund manager announces that the fund's one-month 95\% expected shortfall is 6\% of the size of the portfolio being managed.
-You have an investment of \100,000 in the fund.
-How do you interpret the portfolio manager's announcement?
- 11.5 Suppose that each of two investments has a 0.9\% chance of a loss of \$10 million and a 99.1\% chance of a loss of \$1 million.
-The investments are independent of each other.
-(a) What is the VaR for one of the investments when the confidence level is  $99\%$ (b) What is the expected shortfall for one of the investments when the confidence level is  $99\%$ ?
-(c) What is the VaR for a portfolio consisting of the two investments when the confidence level is  $99\%$ ?
-(d) What is the expected shortfall for a portfolio consisting of the two investments when the confidence level is  $99\%$ ?
-(e) Show that in this example VaR does not satisfy the subadditivity condition, whereas expected shortfall does.

-11.6 Suppose that the change in the value of a portfolio over a one-day time period is normal with a mean of zero and a standard deviation of 2 million; what is (a) the one-day 97.5\% VaR, (b) the five-day 97.5\% VaR, and (c) the five-day 99\% VaR?

-11.7 What difference does it make to your answer to Problem 11.6 if there is first-order daily autocorrelation with a correlation parameter equal to 0.16?
-11.8 Explain carefully the differences between marginal VaR, incremental VaR, and component VaR for a portfolio consisting of a number of assets.
-11.9 Suppose that we back-test a VaR model using 1,000 days of data.
-The VaR confidence level is  $99\%$  and we observe 17 exceptions.
-Should we reject the model at the  $5\%$  confidence level?
-Use a one-tailed test.
-11.10 Explain what is meant by bunching.
-11.11 Prove equation 11.5.
-11.12 The change in the value of a portfolio in one month is normally distributed with a mean of zero and a standard deviation of 2 million.
-Calculate the VaR and ES for a confidence level of 98\% and a time horizon of three months.

-# Further Questions

-11.13 Suppose that each of two investments has a 4\% chance of a loss of \$10 million, a 2\% chance of a loss of \$1 million, and a 94\% chance of a profit of 1 million.
-They are independent of each other.

-(a) What is the VaR for one of the investments when the confidence level is  $95\%$

-(b) What is the expected shortfall when the confidence level is  $95\%$

-(c) What is the VaR for a portfolio consisting of the two investments when the confidence level is  $95\%$ ?

-(d) What is the expected shortfall for a portfolio consisting of the two investments when the confidence level is  $95\%$ ?

-(e) Show that, in this example, VaR does not satisfy the subadditivity condition, whereas expected shortfall does.

-11.14 Suppose the first-order autocorrelation for daily changes in the value of a portfolio is 0.12.
-The 10-day VaR, calculated by multiplying the one-day VaR by √10, is 2 million.
-What is a better estimate of the VaR that takes account of autocorrelation?
-11.15 Suppose that we back-test a VaR model using 1,000 days of data.
-The VaR confidence level is  $99\%$  and we observe 15 exceptions.
-Should we reject the model at the  $5\%$  confidence level?
-Use Kupiec's two-tailed test.
-11.16 The change in the value of a portfolio in three months is normally distributed with a mean of  \$500,000 and a standard deviation of\$ 3 million.
-Calculate the VaR and ES for a confidence level of 99.5\% and a time horizon of three months.
-11.17 The probability that the loss from a portfolio will be greater than  $\$ 10$  million in one month is estimated to be  $5\%$ .

-(a) What is the one-month  $99\%$  VaR, assuming the change in value of the portfolio is normally distributed with zero mean?

-(b) What is the one-month  $99\%$  VaR, assuming that the power law applies with  $\alpha = 3?$